-Joint working is key in delivering improvements as AQ is a transboundary issue.
+Joint working is key in delivering improvements as air quality is a transboundary issue.
 We work closely with other District Councils and the County Council.
-We have also set up a group for the Greater Norwich Growth Area this includes representatives from Norwich, Broadland and South Norfolk and additionally public health, and transport planning.
+We have also set up an air quality group for the Greater Norwich Growth Area this includes representatives from Norwich, Broadland and South Norfolk and additionally public health, and transport planning.